mileskent/Mineleaper/README.md

 # Mineleaper
- A Command Line Minesweeper Clone
+ A Command Line Minesweeper Clone for APCSA Final

 To run the game, run RUN.bat